-8. Transfer Students Only.
+7. Transfer Students Only.

 - a.
-You are a transfer student if: - (1) You were enrolled in a minimum full-time program of studies during a regular term (e.g., fall or spring semester) at your former institution and you attended class; or - (2) The director of athletics from your former institution certified that you reported for the regular squad practice that any staff member of the athletics department of your former institution announced before the beginning of any term; or - (3) You received institutional financial aid to attend a summer school at your former school prior to initially enrolling full-time.
+You are a transfer student if: - (1) You were enrolled in a minimum full-time program of studies during a regular term (e.g., fall or spring semester) at your former institution and you attended class; or - (2) The director of athletics from your former institution certified that you reported for the regular squad practice that any staff member of the athletics department of your former institution announced before the beginning of any term; or

+- (3) You received institutional financial aid to attend a summer school at your former school prior to initially enrolling full-time.
 [Bylaw 14.5.2] - b.
-If you are an undergraduate transfer student from a four-year institution, you are not eligible during your first academic year in residence unless you meet the provisions of one of the exceptions specified in Bylaw 14.5.5.2 or qualify for one of the waivers specified in Bylaw 14.7.2. - c.
+If you are an undergraduate transfer student from a four-year institution, you are eligible to compete immediately at your new institution if you would have been academically eligible to compete had you remained at the institution where you most recently attended class during a regular term as a full-time student and you meet any appliable continuing eligibility requirements at your new institution specified in Bylaw 14.4.3 [Bylaw 14.5.5] - c.
 If you are a transfer student from a two-year institution, you are not eligible during your first academic year in residence at your new institution unless you meet the academic and residence requirements specified in Bylaw 14.5.4 or the exceptions specified in Bylaw 14.5.4.6. - d.
 If you transferred from a four-year college to a two-year college and then to your new institution, you are not eligible during your first academic year in residence at your new institution unless you meet the requirements specified in Bylaw 14.5.6.